-Providing supports in Eugene, DSP’s in Lane County mostly work in 24-hour residential settings.
+Providing supports in Eugene, Transition & Children's Home (T&C) and Direct Support Professionals (DSP’s) in Lane County work in 24-hour residential settings.
 DSP's will assist in the development and implementation of all support plans while ensuring that people with intellectual disabilities live their lives as they choose and participate within their community.
 DSP’s may also assist people with food preparation, personal health and hygiene needs, personal and household shopping, personal funds management and creating relationships with family and community members.
 Successful candidates will be ethical, patient, reliable, communicative, compassionate, adaptable, and able to work independently.

 To be able to do this job, you must: